 At the time, I settled for crappy store bought frozen perogies, but vowed to make a batch of homemade perogies soon.

-My husband had never tried homemade perogies, and I'd never actually made them by myself before (just helped or watched!).. so using my grandma's perogies recipe was an interesting experiment.
+My husband had never tried homemade perogies, and I'd never actually made them all by myself before (just helped or watched!).. so using my grandma's perogies recipe for the first time was an interesting experiment.

 I had remembered them being an all-day kind of task, this was more like 2.5 hours, start to finish.

-This recipe may look involved, but it's actually really easy.
-SO good - best comfort food ever!
+This is a great recipe .
+It may look involved, but it's actually really easy.

 These are nothing like store bought perogies, btw.
 These are the kind of Perogies you get from Ukrainian church sales - SO much better than what you find in stores or restaurants!